-1. The Bus Driver is in charge and will be obeyed.

-- 2. Follow the driver's directions at all times. - 3.
+- 1. The Bus Driver is in charge and will be obeyed. - 2.
+Follow the driver's directions at all times. - 3.
 Enter and leave the bus in an orderly manner at the designated bus stop nearest home. - 4.
 Keep feet, books, band instrument cases, and other objects out of the aisle. - 5.
 Students shall not write upon, disfigure, or destroy any part of the inside or outside of the bus.
 Pupils are to take care of the bus; if not, damage will be charged to the offender and bus privileges will be withdrawn. - 6.
 Do not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects within or out of the bus. - 7.
-Wait for the driver's signal upon leaving the bus and before crossing in front of the bus.
+Wait for the driver's signal upon leaving the bus and before crossing in front of the bus. - 8.
+Not possess or use any form of tobacco or e-cig in any district vehicle. - 9.
+Be seated when vehicle is moving.